Skip to main content

 Did you know...
 They are the 2nd largest dolphin after orcas.

-Key facts about Long-finned pilot whales
+Key facts

 The long-finned pilot whale is a marine mammal known for its sleek, elongated body and distinctive head shape.
 It is also lovingly called the pothead whale because its most notable feature is the blunt, bulbous forehead which inspired its Latin name; literally meaning “dark round head”.
-However, its name is misleading as it is actually a type of dolphin.
+However, its common name is misleading as it is actually a type of dolphin.

 Like other dolphins, long-finned pilot whales are highly social, and can live in pods that range from a few individuals to over a hundred.
 They exhibit strong family bonds and cooperative behaviours, however they are known for multiple mass strandings which is thought to be linked to their tight social structure.